Foresight Sports GC3 Launch Monitor Review – Value-Packed Professional Performance

 Pricing

-The Players Plus Bundle, priced at $8999, includes everything in the Essentials Plus Bundle plus 10 additional courses for FSX 2020, many of which are world-famous like Pebble Beach, the Old Course at St. Andrews, Carnoustie, and Spyglass Hill.
+Many of the additional courses included in the Players Plus Bundle are world-famous like Pebble Beach, the Old Course at St. Andrews, Carnoustie, and Spyglass Hill.

-An E6 CONNECT integration costs $2500 plus a subscription fee.
 Additional golf courses (premium or standard) can be purchased for FSX at around $95-$900 each.

 Where To Buy The GC3